 Ever since I first saw pictures of water cottages in travel brochures of the Maldives, I wanted to stay in one.
 Knowing the Maldives was probably out of the question financially, when I discovered Miniloc Island whilst planning a trip to the Philippines, I realised that my dream might come true.
 It did, and it’s hard to describe the thrill of sleeping on the ocean, with the water gently lapping at your base of your stilted cottage.

-5. Modelled African Designer Wear for Fashion Week
+5. Modelling African Designer Wear for Fashion Week

 I was approached by an international photographer attending the 2017 Cape Town Fashion Week and asked to model some clothing for 4 or 5 African designers.
 With pride and joy I was able to model some remarkable clothing, and will not forget the deep pride at arriving for one of the events dressed in Eastern Cape designer Laduma’s Maxhosa range.